isabellapepke/SpotifyMatch/README.md

   2. Click on your name on the upper right corner of the screen

-  3. A screen with your name and bunch of playlist will show up.
-Click on the circle with the three dots in them. (...)
+  3. A screen with your name and playlists will show up.
+At the top, click on the circle with the three dots in them. (...)

-  4. Click on "copy profile link"
+  4. Click on: Share >> "copy profile link"

   5. Open up a browser and paste it into the search bar